Notes From the workshop at Bija Yoga in San Francisco, April, 2017, and more…

 Moment to moment practice in life helps stabilize our SLP.
 In asana, we can use the postures to also deepen and strengthen the nervous system’s potential to be strong, stable and open.
 Come back to tadasana, with the feet awake and the lower abdominal area breathing easily.
 To release some of the tension held in region of the pelvis and hip joints, to unlock the root chakra, and further ease the breath in the center of gravity, we can explore the effects of the standing poses.
 Tadasana allows us to feel our legs and feet as an extension of our root chakra and deeply bond with the gravitational field and Mother Earth.
 We now can discover how the other standing poses can liberate our tail energy and create a tri-furcated muladhara, where the two legs and a long imaginary tail give you three energy vectors to help create stronger grounding and more space and freedom.
 Click here to read more.

 Hidden in tadasana is the horizontal circle seen here in a gyroscope.
 We can see the spinal axis or chakra line in the center.
-In the gyroscope, or any spinning topGM2434B-1, the rotation gives stability to the vertical energy.
+In the gyroscope, or any spinning top, the rotation gives stability to the vertical energy.
 This fundamental energetic pattern of the cosmos is seen in the solar system and the Milky Way Galaxy, both spiralic systems with a central axis.
 The rotation creates an expanding pull known as centrifugal force which tends to expand the circle.
 A complementary centripetal force gathers energy back to the center to sustain a balance and contain the energy.
 We can use twisting poses mentioned in the standing pose article referenced above to find this energetic field in our own bodies.

 Living in Three Dimensions